-The rationale for engaging with these suppliers is that we aim to enagage with 100% of our customers.
+We aim to engage with 100% of our customers, all of whom will have significant influence and impact on energy use, and carbon emissions, over the lifetimes of their homes.
 Our new integrated Taylor Wimpey website contains a dedicated customer service section with useful information for new and existing homeowners.